lgcontact/omdbproject/README.md

 5. Visualisation 3: omrt.py (which creates a seaborn density plot after making a pandas dataframe)

-It was fun getting to know all these tools; of course there is lots more functionality and prettification I could do, and many things I could do better.
+It was fun getting to know all these tools; of course there is lots more functionality and prettification of the visualisations I could do, and many programming things I could do better.
 I look forward to becoming more confident in building relational tables to model the data better, but this is all for now.